 During the three months ended April 30, 2012, the Company received funds from three accredited investors in the aggregate amount of \$240,000.
 This money includes \$90,000 from our chief executive officer, Thomas A. Moore.
 These funds were to be invested into the next convertible debt financing arranged by the Company after receipt of such funds.
-At April 30, 2012, the Company recorded a current liability for these funds as they had not yet been invested in the next convertible debt financing arranged by the Company in May 2012.
+At April 30, 2012, the Company recorded a current liability for these funds as they had not yet been invested in the next convertible debt financing.
+See Subsequent Events Footnote #14 for more details on the convertible debt financing arranged by the Company in May 2012.